Asbestos on Navy Ships

 Get a Free Veterans Packet

-Amphibious warships helped with transporting service members and supplies.
+Amphibious warships helped transport service members and supplies.
 Over 400 of these warships had asbestos-containing products aboard.

 Amphibious warships that used asbestos included: